rubysamurai/cryptology/README.md

 ### Cipher algorithms

-> **Note:** Ruby 2.4 and above would throw an error if key is too short or too long for a given cipher algorithm (see [this commit](https://github.com/ruby/ruby/commit/ce635262f53b760284d56bb1027baebaaec175d1) for details) Make sure you choose a cipher with 32 bytes size key.
+> **Note:** Ruby 2.4 and above would throw an error if key is too short or too long for a given cipher algorithm (see [this commit](https://github.com/ruby/ruby/commit/ce635262f53b760284d56bb1027baebaaec175d1) for details).
+Make sure you use the proper key size for your cipher.

 List of tested and supported ciphers:

 ```
-Ruby 2.7.0, OpenSSL 1.1.1
+Ruby 3.0.2 OpenSSL 1.1.1f

 AES-128-XTS
 AES-256-CBC